apache/nuttx/configs/stm3210e-eval/README.txt

 	LED_SIGNAL			In a signal handler***  N/C		ON		N/C		OFF
 	LED_ASSERTION		An assertion failed		ON		ON		N/C		OFF LED_PANIC			The system has crashed	N/C		N/C		N/C		ON
+    LED_IDLE            STM32 is is sleep mode  (Optional, not used)

   * If LED1, LED2, LED3 are statically on, then NuttX probably failed to boot and these LEDs will give you some indication of where the failure was